feesm/9-axis-IMU/README.md

 ## Current state of project
  - Library for I3G250D was created based on the HAL-library.
 The sensor data registers are read with DMA via SPI.
 After the communication finished a interrupt get called.
 In the interrupt the angular rate get calculated and low-pass-filtered.
 The functions can be used with a external interrupt from the data-ready-pin of the sensor.
  - Library for LSM303AGR was also created with the HAL-library.
 The sensor data registers are read with DMA via I2C.
 After finished communication, sensor value get calculated in interrupt and low-pass filtered.
 The functions can be used with a external interrupt from the data-ready-pins of the sensor.
- - Calculation of pitch and roll angle based on acceleration and gyroscope data.
-Sensor fusion of the angles calculated with both sensors with complementary filter or a extended Kalman filter.
+ - Calculation of pitch, roll and yaw angle based on acceleration, magnetometer and gyroscope data.
+Sensor fusion of the angles calculated with all sensors with a extended Kalman filter.
  - send inertial measurement unit data as String or as float values via USB to display it on a computer.

+## Known issues
+- a pitch angle of 90 Degres will result in NaN for all three angles

 ## Future projects
- - fix issues with pitch angles of 90° and -90°
- - In addition, use magnetic field data to obtain long-term stable yaw data and higher accuracy of the other angles.
+ - This project is finished, everything is implemented.
+Maybe I'll cleanup some parts of the code in the future.